Setting Up DKIM, SPF, and DMARC: Complete Guide

 Run a full domain health check at mxtoolbox.com/SuperTool.aspx.

-Once you've verified everything works and reviewed your DMARC reports:
+Once you've verified everything works and reviewed your DMARC reports (after 2-4 weeks):

 Move to Quarantine